uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-base-and-trust-registry.md

 </div>

 [![Onboarding flow](../../assets/images/onboarding-steps3.jpg)](../../assets/images/onboarding-steps3.jpg)
-Before being able to act as an issuer or verifier in the swiyu ecosystem you will need to publish your public key material on the base registry and optionally metadata like a name and logo on the trust registry.
+Before being able to act as an issuer or verifier in the swiyu ecosystem you will need to publish your public key material on the base registry and optionally metadata, like a name, on the trust registry.
 Here you can find a step-by-step guide to get onboarded.

 ## Sign-in or up to ePortal